 Comments Has self-administration been explained?
 Yes/No Which medicines would the service user like to self-administer?
 Does the resident understand what their medication is for and how it should be taken?
 Yes/No Can the resident demonstrate a good technique in administration e.g., inhalers, eye drops Yes/No Can the resident demonstrate an understanding of The name of the medicine The purpose of the medicine Dose and frequency When and how often to take 'PRN' medicine and what the maximum dose is?
 Yes/No Can the resident read and understand the label?
 Yes/No Does the resident understand the requirement to store the medicines safely?
 Yes/No Is there a suitable facility to lock the medication away?
 Yes/No Can the resident access and manipulate the storage facility?
 Yes/No Can the resident access the container and handle the medicine/measure the dose?
 Yes/No Does the resident understand the passage of time and have access to a clock or watch?
 Yes/No Is the health and medical condition of the resident appropriate for self-medication?
-Yes/No Does the resident know what the likely side effects are and know to inform staff?
+Yes/No Does the resident know what the likely side effects Yes/No

+Nottingnamsime

+are and know to inform staff?

+Has the resident been advised to inform the staff if they take the medicine incorrectly?
 Yes/No

-• Has the resident been advised to inform the staff if they take the medicine incorrectly?
-Yes/No Is the resident likely to self-harm or abuse the medicines?
-Yes/No Will the resident want to/be able to obtain own supplies?
-Yes/No Is the resident happy to be monitored and reviewed?
-Yes/No Cresial Diamonaina ✓if needed Comments Special Dispensing Requirements v II needed Comments • v II needed Comments Requirements Large print labels Dispensing aid e.g., to pop out of foil v II Needed Comments Requirements Large print labels Dispensing aid e.g., to pop out of foil Inhaler Aids v II Needed Comments Requirements Large print labels Dispensing aid e.g., to pop out of foil Inhaler Aids Other aids e.g., to administer eye v II needed Comments Requirements Large print labels Dispensing aid e.g., to pop out of foil Inhaler Aids v II Needed Comments Requirements Large print labels Dispensing aid e.g., to pop out of foil Inhaler Aids Other aids e.g., to administer eye v II Needed Comments Requirements Large print labels Dispensing aid e.g., to pop out of foil Inhaler Aids Other aids e.g., to administer eye drops v II Needed Comments Requirements Large print labels Dispensing aid e.g., to pop out of foil Inhaler Aids Other aids e.g., to administer eye drops Reminder cards, pictures, or other v II needed Comments
+Is the resident likely to self-harm or abuse the medicines?
+Yes/No

+Will the resident want to/be able to obtain own supplies?
+Yes/No

+Is the resident happy to be monitored and reviewed?
+Yes/No

+Special Dispensing Requirements ✓if needed Comments

+Large print labels

+Dispensing aid e.g., to pop out of foil

+Inhaler Aids

+Other aids e.g., to administer eye

+drops

+Reminder cards, pictures, or other aids

+Other help

 Self-administration approval Yes/No

 Re-assessment Date:

-Staff Name
+Staff Name Staff Signature ·

 Resident Signature Date

 Self-Administration Record

-I (Name)

-Will be staying at asaPermanent/Temporary resident.

-I wish to exercise personal control and custody of my own medication and therefore will not hold ( ) responsible for maladministration of any drugs.

-I understand that I will be provided with a lockable facility and arrangements will be made for the safe keeping of the keys.

-I am fully aware that I am responsible for the safe custody of my medication and should not leave it unattended when in use.

-I understand that I must not give my medication to any other person at the home.

-- \I will be responsible for re-ordering my own medication or - \I will liaise with staff to ensure that arrangements are made for the re-ordering of my medication if necessary (\Delete which part does not apply)

-I will report any missing medication to the Manager immediately.

-If I purchase homely remedies, I will check with the Pharmacist/GP that they are compatible with any medication I may be taking and/or liaise with a senior staff member.

-I agree to staff performing periodic audits of my medicines upon asking.
+I (Name) Will be staying at asaP ermanent/Temporary resident I wish to exercise personal co rsonal control and custody of my own medication and therefore will ) responsible for maladministration of any drugs.
+I understand that I will be pro the safe keeping of the keys. ill be provided with a lockable facility and arrangements will be made for he keys.
+I am fully aware that I am res leave it unattended when in u • of my medication and should not I understand that I must not g give my medication to any othe r person at the home.
+I will be responsible for re-or or I will liaise with staff to ensur medication if necessary (Delete which part does not re that arrangements are made e for the re-ordering of my I will report any missing medi cation to the Manager immedia ately. • es, I will check with the Pharma ion I may be taking and/or liais I agree to staff performing pe riodic audits of my medicines u upon asking.
 I agree to the above and fully understand the implications.

-Signed(Resident) Date Signed(Staff member responsible) Date
+Signed (Resident) Date Signed(Staff member responsible) Date